 Sometimes circumstances may arise which are beyond the control of the University and which will require changes to courses and/or location.
 Examples (without limitation) of such circumstances include:

-(a) industrial action by University staff or third parties
+(a) industrial or protest action by University staff, students or third parties

-(b) the unanticipated departure of key members of University staff
+(b) the unanticipated and/or unavoidable absence or departure of key members of University or specialist staff

-(d) damage or interruption to buildings, facilities or equipment
+(f) damage, interruption or lack of access to buildings, facilities or equipment

-(f) the acts of any governmental or local authority; or
+(j) the acts or delays of any governmental, public or local authority

 (m) flood, drought, earthquake, other natural disaster or severe weather condition

 (n) power failure, fire, explosion or accident; and/or